lambdaclass/zksync_local_stack/README.md

 ```

 This command will launch all the components of the ZKSync full stack, allowing you to dive into the development environment quickly.

+## Requirements

+### CPU Prover Setup

+- A CPU with at least 8 physical cores.
+- 50 GB of RAM.
+- 400 GB of free disk space.

+### GPU Prover Setup

+- A CPU with at least 8 physical cores.
+- 16 GB of RAM.
+- 30 GB of free disk space.
+- An Nvidia L4/T4 GPU with 16GB of RAM

+The non-prover should run on any decent modern machine.

 ## Local Nodes